 Worried about making ends meet?

 Are you feeling squeezed by the high cost of housing and the reality of your income?
 You are not alone.
 This is a reality for millions of retirees.
 How are you going to manage?
-One idea is to live in shared housing so that you cut your largest cost — housing.
+One idea is to live in shared housing so that you cut your largest cost.

 Do any of these sound familiar to you?

 - Stressed by paying for your housing alone.